CSCfi/scalable-python/Doc/faq/extending.rst

    }

-Another solution is trying to compile the received string with :cfunc:`Py_CompileString`.
-If it compiles without errors, try to execute the returned code object by calling :cfunc:`PyEval_EvalCode`.
+Another solution is trying to compile the received string with :c:func:`Py_CompileString`.
+If it compiles without errors, try to execute the returned code object by calling :c:func:`PyEval_EvalCode`.
 Otherwise save the input for later.
 If the compilation fails, find out if it's an error or just more input is required - by extracting the message string from the exception tuple and comparing it to the string "unexpected EOF while parsing".
 Here is a